Share

-The importance of robotics in the automobile industry has increased recently, but the theme has always been significant.
 The term Fordism was coined in the 1930s to describe the automation of the vehicle assembly line.
-Devol’s Unimate was adopted by General Motors in 1961, some fifty years after the Ford Motor Company had introduced assembly line production.
+Devol’s Unimate, the first industrial robot, was adopted by General Motors in 1961, some fifty years after the Ford Motor Company had introduced assembly line production.

 Industrial robots have been used in vehicle manufacturing factories globally for decades, but those in use today are more advanced than ever, and robotic use cases in the automotive industry are continually increasing.

-Leading automotive companies in robotics
+Leading automotive robotics companies

 Robotics can significantly accelerate processes, resulting in high output in a short period.
 Welding, handling, and assembly are all parts of the initial production process.
 Later steps involve robotic finishing, quality control using machine vision, and robotic painting.
 Robots can efficiently piece together large, heavy components that are difficult and dangerous for humans to handle because of their size and weight.
 Hence, robots in the automotive sector are known to increase outputs and efficiency while decreasing costs and risks for human workers.